milescsmith/ReducedHeat/README.md

 reductions coordinates.
 Unlike the example code given for t-SNE-Heatmaps, this works with any dimensional reduction (i.e. UMAP)

-As an example, this are the marker genes (as determined by Seurat's FindAllMarkers() function, using MAST) for the cell types identified in the [Villani et al. Science 2017 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5775029/) displayed along the first UMAP dimension:
+As an example, these are the marker genes (as determined by Seurat's FindAllMarkers() function, using MAST) for the cell types identified in the [Villani et al. Science 2017 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5775029/) displayed along the first UMAP dimension:
 ![Villani et.al. plot](https://github.com/milescsmith/ReducedHeat/blob/master/newplot.png)